rdnt/ed-landing-pads/README.md

 <br>
 Created in order to produce a printable, customizable landing pads schematic.
 <br>
-Many thenks to @scarlettmiss for her help in designing some of the vectors used.
+Many thanks to [@scarlettmiss](https://github.com/scarlettmiss) for her help in designing some of the vectors used.

 ## Copyright
 Any reproductions of my work **must** include a link to this repository and the following copyright notice, along with the project's license.